NiklasNiggemann/DuckDB/duckdb_polars_pandas/ReadMe.md

 ---

-### Benchmarking Methodology
+## Benchmarking Methodology

 Benchmarks are conducted using a robust, **modular, and fully CLI-driven** setup.
 The framework supports three benchmarking modes:

 - **Cold:** Each run is executed in a new subprocess, eliminating caching effects and simulating a "cold start."
 - **Hot:** All runs are executed in the same process, measuring performance with potential caching effects.

-Each operation is executed multiple times (default: 10), and the median, minimum, maximum, and span (max - min) are reported for both execution time (in seconds) and memory usage (in MB).
+Each operation is executed multiple times (default: 10), and the median, minimum, maximum, and span (max - min), mean, standard deviation and Coefficient of variation are reported for both execution time (in seconds) and memory usage (in MB).

 **Test Environment:**
 - MacBook Pro (2021), Apple M1 Max, 32 GB RAM